Unbiased Directed Object Attention Graph for Object Navigation: Introduction

 However, the agent may not treat all items equally, preferring to focus on more conspicuous objects.
 Therefore, we propose the object attention bias problem, which refers to the situations in which agents focus on objects with high visibility during navigation.
 For example, when looking for a cell phone, an agent may focus on a closer, clearer TV while ignoring a distant, blurrier laptop that has a higher correlation with the cell phone (Figure~\ref{fig:object attention bias}).
 In principle, this phenomenon occurs mainly because neural networks prefer features with higher information entropy.
 Therefore, the direct use of graph convolutions to implicitly learn relationships between objects can lead to considerable object attention bias.

-To address the above problem, it is necessary to explicitly learn the relationships between objects.
-Thus, we propose a learnable two-layer directed object attention (DOA) graph that represents the relationships between objects in view and the target object to address the object attention bias problem.
+To address the above problem, object attention should be decoupled from the object features, so we let the agent explicitly learn the attention weights of objects according to the different targets.
+Concretely, we propose a learnable two-layer directed object attention (DOA) graph that represents the relationships between objects in view and the target to address the object attention bias problem.
 The first graph layer is an intrinsic attention graph (IG) that establishes the basic object attention relationships.
 The second graph layer is a view adaptive attention graph (VAG) that changes based on the observations of the agent.
-The DOA graph, which is produced by the weighted average of the two graph layers, can guide an agent to reasonably assign attention to each object in view while searching for the target.
+The DOA graph, which is produced by the weighted average of the two graph layers, can guide an agent to reasonably assign attention to each object in view.